 Last week, while the kids were off from school for two days, we decided to make the most of our long weekend with a trip to Disney World.
 My parents were already traveling to Florida to visit relatives, so I thought it would be the perfect time for them to experience Disney with us.
 It amazes me that even with as many times as we’ve been down there, each and every trip offers a new and unique experience.

 While researching and asking for advice on what we must do during our September stint, an unanimous response in one of my social media threads indicated that Mickey’s Not-So-Scary Halloween Party at Magic Kingdom was a must see.
 While packing for our trip, I included a few costumes for the kids, since there is nothing better than dressing up for Halloween and at Disney no less.
+Also check out this Ultimate Disney World Packing List From Global Munckins!

 The Magic Kingdom was transformed into a fall festival, donning Halloween statues and decorations in every direction.
 I love celebrating each and every holiday to the fullest, even more so now that I have children, and based on this trip, I can attest that Disney enjoys these same celebrations.